MaazMS/python/python/Data_types/Data_type.md

 * list
 computer definition :
-    A list is an abstract data type that represents a countable number od ordered values. where the same value
+    A list is an abstract data type that represents a countable number odordered values.
-    may occur more then once.
+    where the same value may occur more then once.
+python definition:
     A list is an ordered set of values, where each value is identified by an index.
 The values that make up a list are
     called its elements.[more](http://www.openbookproject.net/thinkcs/python/english2e/ch09.html)

 * tuple
-A tuple is a collection of objects which ordered and immutable.
-Tuples are sequences, just like lists.
+A tuple is a collection of objects which ordered and immutable/not-change.Tuples are sequences, just like lists.
 The differences between tuples and lists are, the tuples cannot be changed unlike lists and tuples use
 parentheses, whereas lists use square brackets.